ucsb-cs16/ucsb-cs16.github.io/resources/cpp_tutorials.md

 parent: "Resources"
 layout: default
 title: "C++: Tutorials"
-desc: "Online resources for learning C++"
+description: "Online resources for learning C++"
 ---

 Some web sites you can use to supplement your study of C++: